Saint Library

 Reconciliation from the Deathbed

-Columbanus sent his pastoral staff from his deathbed at Bobbio — a wordless act of forgiveness that reached Gall across the Alps, lifting the prohibition and allowing him to resume the Mass after years of penitential silence.
+Columbanus sent his pastoral staff from his deathbed at Bobbio — a wordless act of forgiveness that reached Gall across the Alps, lifted the prohibition, and allowed him to resume the Mass after years of penitential silence.

 620